"Tadawi Health" treats 1,850 patients since its launch last Ramadan

 He pointed out that the group decided to continue the initiative on a weekly basis, and opened the door for volunteer doctors and nursing staff to participate in examining and treating patients, following the directives of the wise leadership, which is keen to promote the values of goodness and giving and extend a helping hand to low-income groups.

-For his part, the Medical Director of Tadawi Group in Dubai, Dr. Ahmed Al Masry, said that “Tadawi with Mercy Tadawi” is an unprecedented initiative that aims to serve the community medically by diagnosing diseases and providing complete treatment to patients free of charge.
-He pointed out that receiving and treating more than 1,850 patients is a record number within a short period of time not exceeding four months.
+For his part, the Medical Director of Tadawi Group in Dubai, Dr. Ahmed Al Masry, said that “Tadawi with Mercy Tadawi” is an unprecedented initiative that aims to serve the community medically by diagnosing diseases and providing complete treatment to patients free of charge, noting that receiving and treating more than 1,850 patients is a record number within a short period of time not exceeding four months.

 Follow our latest local and sports news, and the latest political and economic developments via Google News